-- Students are encouraged to ask questions on homework assignments and final project during recitations, office hours, and via Piazza. - Email will not be a primary communication method used in course correspondence for general questions about homework, syllabus & class policy, etc. Emails sent to instructors or TFs on such topics will go unanswered.
+- There are many students in this class.
+For the sake of fairness and efficiency, please attempt to get questions answered by the TA or TFs first. - Students are encouraged to ask questions on homework assignments and final project during recitations, office hours, and via Piazza. - Email will not be a primary communication method used in course correspondence for general questions about homework, syllabus & class policy, etc. Emails sent to instructors or TFs on such topics will go unanswered.
 Students should only email the instructors with questions or concerns regarding individual scheduling conflicts or personal issues.
-Instead, students must use Piazza for general questions about homework, syllabus, class policy, etc. - Student communication that occurs within 24 hours of project, assignment, or exam deadlines, is not guaranteed to be addressed. - All correspondence to instructors and TA and TFs will be handled during regular business hours: M-F 9 AM - 5 PM.
+Instead, students are encouraged to use Piazza for general questions about homework, syllabus, class policy, etc. - Student communication that occurs within 24 hours of project, quiz, or exam deadlines, is not guaranteed to be addressed. - All correspondence to instructors and TA and TFs will be handled during regular business hours: M-F 9 AM - 5 PM.
 Any messages sent to the instructional team outside these hours or during the weekend will go unanswered.